valhalla/valhalla/CONTRIBUTING.md

 ## Tranlation contributions

-Valhalla currently has support almost 30 languages with > 95% translation coverage.
+Valhalla currently supports almost 30 languages with > 95% translation coverage.
 If you find that Valhalla's output instructions are not supported or not optimal in your favorite language, it'd be great if you took the time to contribute improvements.
 We're using [Transifex](https://www.transifex.com/valhalla/valhalla-phrases/locales-en-us-json--transifex/) to manage translations and try to download all improvements before each release.

 You can find more information in the [dedicated README](locales/README.md).